nielstron/Recursive-Image-Downloader/README.md

 Make sure you installed [Python3](https://python.org).
 Yes that's right, no additional dependencies.
 Windows compatible (No guarantees whatsoever).
-Modify the variables in `URL_Spider.py` to change the behaviour.
+Modify the variables in `Recursive_Image_Downloader.py` to change the behaviour.

+ - `ROOT_URL`
-rootUrl - Starting/Root URL
+     Starting/Root URL
+ - `MAX_RECURSION_LEVEL`
+     Depth of traversal of the URL (10 by default, 0 means only the given domain is parsed)
+ - `ONLY_SAME_DOMAIN`
-maxRecursionLevel - Depth of traversal of the URL (10 by default, 0 means only the given domain is parsed) onlySameDomain - True(By default) if all the image url will be from same domain as that of entered URL
+     True(By default) if all the image url will be from same domain as that of entered URL
      False if all the links will be incuded irrespective of the domain

 Stores all results in the folder `files`.